aydinu1/Mini-Projects/Web-scrapping/README.md

 ## Important notes:

-1- Always check the website's terms and robots.txt file before scraping.
+1- Always check the website's terms and conditions and robots.txt file before scraping.
+Read the statements about legal use of the data.

 2- Do not request data from the website too aggressiely and ensure that your program behaves in a reasonable manner.